Bubble-Protocol/seedling/docs/about.md

 Welcome to Seedling, a decentralized platform designed to embody the essence of free and fair sharing of written content.
 Seedling is a fully decentralized digital publishing and discovery platform with direct user-to-author tipping.

-Seedling gives authors the autonomy to publish without censorship and the ability to be rewarded directly through cryptocurrency.
+Seedling gives authors the autonomy to publish articles, news and blog posts without censorship, and the ability to be rewarded directly through cryptocurrency.
 Readers can discover diverse voices and perspectives, free from the influence of central algorithms, and directly support authors they believe in through tipping and subscriptions.

 Our goal is to create a sustainable model for content creation and consumption that aligns with the ethos of web3 - transparency, user governance and equitable distribution of value.